 What Is Withdrawal?

+Your brain’s chemical makeup changes when you take enough drugs or drink high volumes of alcohol.
+Long-term use results in dependency, where your brain’s circuitry and chemistry relies on that drug or drink to function.
 Taking that substance away leaves your brain in a state of panic.
 It has to learn how to function on its own again.
 It’s a challenging process to go through, but it’s not impossible.
 You truly can heal your brain’s chemistry so you can live your best life!

 Symptoms of Withdrawal

 Going through the symptoms of withdrawal looks different for everyone since we all have different brain chemistries.
 You could experience some but not all of these symptoms.
 Common side effects include:

 Back and joint pain

 High or low blood pressure